 Obalon Therapeutics explores strategic alternatives as coronavirus hits

-Obalon Therapeutics said on Wednesday it was exploring financial and strategic alternatives due to the uncertainty regarding COVID-19 and restriction on elective procedures, which have had a direct impact on its business.
+Maker of weight-loss balloons Obalon Therapeutics said on Wednesday it was exploring financial and strategic alternatives due to the uncertainty regarding COVID-19 and restrictions on non-essential medical procedures, which have had a direct impact on its business.

+Alternatives may include equity or debt financing, sale of the company, business combination, merger or reverse merger with another party, the company said.
+The COVID-19 crisis has significantly impacted Obalon’s stock price and its ability to access additional capital, the company added.

+Shares of Obalon have fallen nearly 60% since mid-February.
+The company sells intragastric balloons that are used to assist with weight loss.
+The patient swallows a capsule attached to a micro-catheter, and the balloon is inflated with gas as the capsule dissolves.
+The micro-catheter is later removed by the doctor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)